top of page

 I am sitting here looking at my dad, and I can feel we are approaching a shift in both our lives.

 Soon, I will become the caregiver.
-It's a role my sisters and I have played before, but it does t make it any easier.
+It's a role my sisters and I have played before with our grandma and our mom, but it doesn't make it any easier.

 When my sisters and I helped care for our grandma, we had my mom leading us, and we were all together.
-When we cared for my mom, it was the three of us we rotated around the clock.
+When we cared for my mom, it was the three of us and of course dad.
+We rotated around the clock.
 We carried it together.

 Now it’s just two of us.

-My sister Jacque, the one Jolene and I always leaned on is gone.
+My sister Jacque, the one Jolene and I always leaned on is no longer with us either.
 It’s been two years, and there are still moments it doesn’t feel real.
-It’s strange to go from a family of five… to four… to three… and now, maybe, signs of becoming two.
+It’s strange to go from a family of five… to four… to three… and now, signs of becoming two.

 I find myself wondering about the day it becomes one.